-- (a) the financial statements and notes set out on pages 26 to 57 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the period ended on that date; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable; and - (c) the audited remuneration disclosures set out on pages 16 to 22 of the directors' report comply with section 300A of the Corporations Act 2001; and - (d) the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board.
+- (a) the financial statements and notes set out on pages 29 to 61 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Group's financial position as at 30 June 2024 and of its performance for the period ended on that date; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable; and - (c) the audited remuneration disclosures set out on pages 18 to 24 of the directors' report comply with section 300A of the Corporations Act 2001; and - (d) the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - (e) the information disclosed in the consolidated entity disclosure statement is true and correct.